 The appraiser will use an income approach, development cost approach or comparable sales approach to valuations where appropriate.

 s.18 of the Expropriations Act in Ontario codifies the rights to compensation for disturbance damages, which is a broad umbrella for any damages that are a natural consequence of the expropriation.

-Inclusive of disturbance damages are compensation for relocation costs (i.e., the cost to move your residential property or business after your land is expropriated by the expropriating authority), which are not restricted to relocation of a residence but also to the transferring of a business.
-Relocation costs include non-recoverable expenses incurred in acquiring another premises, including moving costs, capital costs of building out a new premises, rent payable to a temporary location, storage costs, lost net wages during moving, among other costs.
+Inclusive of disturbance damages are compensation for relocation costs (i.e., the cost to move your residential property or business after your land is expropriated by the expropriating authority), which are not restricted to the relocation of a residence but also to the transferring of a business.
+Relocation costs include non-recoverable expenses incurred in acquiring another premises, including moving costs, capital costs of building out new premises, rent payable to a temporary location, storage costs, lost net wages during moving, among other costs.